bcvery1/tilepix/README.md

 feel is missing, please consider [contributing](https://github.com/bcvery1/tilepix/blob/master/CONTRIBUTING.md) - simply (and correctly) raising issues is just as valuable as writing code!

-### Releases
-The aim is that releases on this library will fairly regular, and well planned.
-You can use [Go modules](https://github.com/golang/go/wiki/Modules) with TilePix if you want version security.

 ## Example
 Here is a very basic example of using the library.
 It is advisable to view the excellent [Pixel tutorials](https://github.com/faiface/pixel/wiki) before trying to understand this package, as TilePix is very